sindresorhus/np/readme.md

 ### Ignore strategy

-The [ignore strategy](https://docs.npmjs.com/files/package.json#files) either maintained in the `files`-property (`package.json`) or in the `.npmignore`-file should reduce the package size.
-To avoid broken packages `np` reports all the new and unpublished files added to git.
-Test files and other [common files](https://docs.npmjs.com/files/package.json#files), that are never published, aren't considered.
-`np` assumes either a standard directory layout or a customized layout represented in the `directories` property (`package.json`).
+The [ignore strategy](https://docs.npmjs.com/files/package.json#files), either maintained in the `files`-property in `package.json` or in `.npmignore`, is meant to help reduce the package size.
+To avoid broken packages caused by essential files being accidentally ignored, `np` prints out all the new and unpublished files added to Git.
+Test files and other [common files](https://docs.npmjs.com/files/package.json#files) that are never published are not considered. `np` assumes either a standard directory layout or a customized layout represented in the `directories` property in `package.json`.

 ## FAQ